sannshaikh23/Currency-Converter/README.md

-#  Currency Converter
+##  Currency Converter

 A **simple and interactive currency converter website** built with **HTML, CSS, and JavaScript**.
-Convert between currencies using live data for accurate results.
+Converts between currencies using live data for accurate results.

-Project Summary
+### Project Objectives

 This project provides a user-friendly interface to:
 - Select a **source** and **target** currency.